-Sobriety checkpoints or “DUI roadblocks” are increasingly popular with law enforcement because they make it possible to catch a large number of drunk drivers in one night.
-These checkpoints also have a delicate legal status, because they are an exception to the normal rules police must follow.
-Normally, police must have probable cause to pull you over—they cannot do it at random.
-But DUI checkpoints allow them to randomly stop everyone passing through.
+Sobriety checkpoints, or “DUI roadblocks,” are popular with law enforcement because they make it possible to catch a large number of drunk drivers in one night.
+These checkpoints also have a delicate legal status because they are an exception to the norm for police.
+Normally, officers must have probable cause to pull you over.
+But DUI checkpoints allow them to stop everyone passing through randomly.

-In order to be allowed to do this, police have to follow extremely detailed rules.
+To be allowed to do this, police have to follow extremely detailed rules.
 Any breach of protocol means that they are breaking both the law and your constitutional rights.
-This is why a lawyer can often defend your case if you were arrested at a checkpoint.
+This is why a DUI lawyer can often defend your case if you are arrested at a Los Angeles checkpoint.

 If you were arrested for DUI at a checkpoint, you need to investigate whether all rules were followed.
 If they were not, you may be able to get your entire case thrown out.